massline.info

 Communist Party of India (M-L) Central Reorganization Committee

 The CPI(ML) CRC was formed in 1979.
+It held its First All India Conference in 1982, and its second Conference in 1987.
 It was one of the original founders of RIM in 1984.
 In 1987 it had a major split, and the CPI(ML) Red Flag party was born.

 But political discord and confusion continued in the CPI(ML) CRC.
 Under the direction of its top leader, K. Venu, the organization was dissolved in the fall of 1991, and its national newspaper, Mass Line, ceased publication.
 The bizarre reasoning that led to this drastic liquidationist action by the Venu group was reprinted in issue 17 of A World to Win (1992).
 In the same issue there were also reprinted severe criticisms of this dissolution (and other political errors), criticisms by both party members and by Bob Avakian for RIM.
 A later issue of A World to Win (issue 26 in 2000) carried an article, "The Strategy for People's War in India", by former members (who were then in the CPI(ML) Maoist Unity Centre) criticizing the CPI(ML) CRC from a leftist perspective.